 Charging vs Maintaining a Battery

-Many of us are familiar with the concept of charging a battery- we do it with our cell phones and ipods all the time.
+Many of us are familiar with the concept of charging a battery- we do it with our cell phones all the time.
 However, with automotive batteries, there is a subtle, but distinct difference between “charging” a battery and “maintaining” a battery, especially as it relates to a vehicle's charging system.
-Most OEM alternators are designed to maintain car batteries.
-That means when a battery's energy is used to start a vehicle or keep presets while the vehicle is off, the vehicle's alternator is designed to replace those shallow discharges and maintain proper voltage in the battery.
+Most OEM alternators are designed to maintain car batteries that are near a full state of charge.
+That means when a battery's energy is used to start a vehicle or maintain presets while the vehicle is off, the vehicle's alternator is designed to replace those shallow discharges and maintain proper voltage in the battery.

 In marine applications the same holds true, when trolling motors, bilge pumps or other electrical accessories operate for long periods of time, strictly on battery power.
 Even vehicles with minimal parasitic draws can eventually deeply-discharge a battery, if they sit for long periods of time without use.
 That means if you store a car, truck or boat during the winter months, it is a good idea to periodically check your battery voltage, to make sure the battery isn't being deeply-discharged.

 When batteries become deeply-discharged, to the point where a vehicle needs a jump-start from another fully-charged battery, we always recommend fully-recharging the deeply-discharged battery with a battery charger as soon as possible.
 Relying on the vehicle's alternator to fully-recharge a deeply-discharged battery can lead to a cycle of dead batteries and jump-starts, until either the battery fails (expensive) or the alternator fails (even more expensive).